Noamiz/server-strategy/README.md

 See Confluence: `05 – APIs & Contracts → 5.1 – Authentication (Email + 6-digit Code)` for full details.

+### Admin Users (Read-only)

+Endpoints under `/admin`:

+1. **`GET /admin/users`**
+   - Returns `Result<UsersListResponse>` with an array of `User` objects sourced from an in-memory list.
+   - Powers the internal-tool-strategy experience while we design full admin flows.
+   - Read-only for now; authentication/authorization and PostgreSQL-backed persistence will follow.

 ---

 ## Getting Started